bennyrock20/reactApp/README.md

 # reactApp

-<h3> Coursera </h3
+<h3> Full-Stack Web Development with React specialization </h3

-Front-End Web Development with React
+This is a repository that I will be using through the Full-Stack Web Development with React specialization from Coursera.